 Lentil Loaf with Stuffing and Cranberries

-You’ll find all the flavors you yearn for during the holidays with this easy Lentil Loaf recipe.
-It’s made with stuffing flavors and fresh cranberries on top.
-It has a crispy crust and flavorful cranberry topping that will leave you begging for more.
-Serve this for your vegan holiday meal or any time of year.
+You’ll find all the flavors you yearn for in this Holiday Lentil Loaf with Stuffing and Cranberries.
+It has a crispy crust and flavorful cranberry topping.

 I’ve been working on this lentil meatloaf for quite some time because I wanted to share a perfect main dish kind of recipe for all those people who don’t like Tofurkey or Field Roast for their holiday dinner.